opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 Star-tree indexes contain the following limitations:

-- Star-tree index should only be used on indexes whose data is not updated or deleted, as updates and deletions are not accounted for ina  star-tree index.
+- Star-tree index should only be used on indexes whose data is not updated or deleted, as updates and deletions are not accounted for in a  star-tree index.
 - A star-tree index can be used for aggregation queries only if the fields queried is a subset of the star-trees dimensions and the aggregated fields are a subset of a star-trees metrics.
 - After the star-tree index is enabled for an index, it cannot be disabled.
-In order to disable the star-tree idnex, the data in the index must be re-indexed without the star-tree mapping.
-Furthrmore, changing a star-tree configuration will also require a re-index operation.
+In order to disable the star-tree index, the data in the index must be re-indexed without the star-tree mapping.
+Furthermore, changing a star-tree configuration will also require a re-index operation.
 - [Multi-values/array values]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/#arrays) are not supported
 - Only [limited queries and aggregations](#supported-query-and-aggregations) are supported.
 Support for more features will be released in upcoming versions.
 - The cardinality of the dimensions should not be very high (like `_id` fields).
 High cardinality leads to higher storage usage and higher query latency.